 River camps in East Africa occupy a specific design niche.
 Unlike hilltop lodges that prioritise panoramic views or open-plain camps built for proximity to the migration, river-positioned properties trade scale of vista for intimacy of encounter.
 At Faru Faru, the architecture works with the riverine setting: the lodge has been designed to keep sightlines low and to embed guest spaces within the treeline rather than above it.
 This is a deliberate choice within a format where the drama arrives at eye level, not on the horizon.

 The accommodation at this tier within the Singita portfolio typically runs to a small number of suites and lodge rooms rather than a large key count.
-That limited capacity is both a conservation and an experience decision: fewer guests on the concession means less pressure on the surrounding land and a more contained game-drive operation.
+That limited capacity means fewer guests on the concession and a more contained game-drive operation.
 For travellers calibrating between Singita's Grumeti properties, the physical character of Faru Faru sits in contrast to the more expansive colonial-scale architecture of Singita Sasakwa Lodge, which occupies a hilltop position across the same concession.

 Tanzania's Broader Safari and Hospitality Circuit